Find out if your business is eligible to apply for workers through the FNQ DAMA

 - a comparison of the duties, number of hours worked and level of experience of the Australian and the overseas workers to show that the salary and other terms are comparable.

-If your business does not employ a comparable Australian then you need to explain how you determined the overseas worker’s proposed guaranteed annual earnings.
-You have to supply:
+If your business does not employ a comparable Australian then you should explain how you determined the overseas worker’s proposed guaranteed annual earnings.
+You may be asked to supply:

 - the relevant industrial agreement, enterprise agreement or award